Management of Crohn's disease: Natalizumab

 Natalizumab is an anti-integrin monoclonal antibody that has shown utility as induction and maintenance treatment for moderate to severe Crohn's disease.
 Natalizumab may be appropriate in patients who do not respond to medications that block tumor necrosis factor-alpha, such as infliximab.

 In January 2008, the FDA approved natalizumab for both induction of remission and maintenance of remission for moderate to severe Crohn's disease.

 A total of 3 large randomized controlled trials have demonstrated that natalizumab is effective in increasing rates of remission and maintaining symptom-free status in patients with Crohn's disease.

 Natalizumab has also been linked to PML (though only when used in combination with interferon beta-1a).
 The label also recommends monitoring of liver enzymes due to concerns over possible damage or failure.

 Also associated with a rare but serious risk of multifocal leukoencephalopathy (brain infection leading to death or severe disability).
 Therefore, a specific program exists in which prescribers must be enrolled, CD-TOUCH (Crohn's Disease-Tysabri Outreach Unified Commitment to Health) Prescribing Program.

 Ustekinumab

 Ustekinumab (CNTO 1275) is a monoclonal antibody that suppresses cytokines IL-12 and IL-23.
-Originally designed to treat psoriasis, Ustekinumab was FDA approved for the treatment of Crohn's Disease in 2016.
-Evidence from four quality randomized control trials suggest that Ustekinumab is effective for induction of clinical remission and clinical improvement in patients with moderate to severe Crohn's Disease.
-Based on these studies, Ustekinumab appears to be safe, but the implications of longer-term drug administration needs to be studied.
+Originally designed to treat psoriasis, ustekinumab was approved by the FDA for the treatment of Crohn's disease in 2016.
+Evidence from eight quality randomized control trials suggest that ustekinumab is effective for induction of clinical remission and clinical improvement in patients with moderate to severe Crohn's disease.
+Based on these studies, ustekinumab appears to be safe, but the implications of longer-term drug administration needs to be studied.

+Vedolizumab

+Vedolizumab is a gut-selective, Alpha-4 Beta-7 anti-integrin, monoclonal antibody that was approved by the U.S. Food and Drug Administration (FDA) to treat Crohn's disease in 2014.
+It is indicated for management of moderate-to-severe, active Crohn's disease patients and it works by inhibiting the trafficking of pro-inflammatory immune cells to the site of inflammation.
+Evidence from three randomized control trials, including an international, multi-center, randomized, parallel-group, double-blind clinical trial, GEMINI 2 (NCT00783692), demonstrated that Vedolizumab is effective for induction and maintenance of remission in patients with active Crohn's disease.